The Table basic

 2 Likes

 @rcincorona MDF here in the UK is 96” x 48” (2440x1220mm) so my table will also be a little short in the “Y” axis.
-I’ve designed a pocket in the rear wall so the steppers stick through and I’m going with the @PwnCNC rear facing “V2” dust boot too.
+I’ve designed a pocket in the rear wall so the steppers stick through and I’m going with a rear facing dust boot too.
 Hopefully the few extra mm this gains will prevent a collision at the very front of the Y travel :crossed_fingers:

 1 Like